Why Study Communication Sciences and Disorders?

 Fall Application Cycle Begins July 17, 2023

 - Apply for graduate school at UW-River Falls by using the online application at https://apply.wisconsin.edu/ and pay the processing fee before January 1.
+Completion of an Applicant Statement on the UW System application is not required.
 Do not submit any additional application materials directly to UWRF or the Department of Communication Sciences and Disorders (CSD).

-- Complete an application and submit the following application materials through the Communication Science and Disorders Centralized Application Services (CSDCAS) by January 1.
+- Complete an application and submit the following application materials through the Communication Sciences and Disorders Centralized Application Services (CSDCAS) by January 1.

 - Three letters of recommendation from CSD professors/instructors and/or clinical supervisors.
 Additional letters may also be submitted.
 It is highly recommended two of the three letters of recommendations come from CSD faculty.